oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/Jacobi_Iterative_Solver/README.md

 2. Change the code for basic GPU offload.

-3. Change the code for optimized GPU offload.
+3. Change the code for the multi GPU offload.
+(Currently unavailable)

 In each step, the Intel&reg; Advisor analysis tool provides performance analysis for the applications.
 The Intel&reg; Advisor runtime might take a long time.